SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

 1. Open your browser.
 Then go to your sub account in SAP BTP Cockpit
 2. Click on *Instances & Subscriptions * in the menu on the left.
 3. Scroll to the Instances tab, and look for Event Mesh in the table.
-Now click on the 3 dots to open the dropdown and choose 'Create Serive Key'
+Now click on the 3 dots to open the dropdown and choose 'Create Service Key'

  ![Open Event Mesh Instance](./images/EventBased1.png)